-- 1. Start the refrigerator according to the instructions, and switch to GAS mode. - 2.
-Check that the gas flame is lit and the GAS mode indicator lamp is on. - 3.
-Close the manual gas shutoff valve at the back of the refrigerator. - 4.
-Wait for six to seven minutes for unit to go into flame failure after three tries.
-The CHECK indicator lamp should be on and the GAS mode indicator lamp should be off. - 5.
-Remove protection cover from burner and open the manual gas shutoff valve.
+1. Start the refrigerator according to the instructions, and switch to GAS mode.

+2. Check that the gas flame is lit and the GAS mode indicator lamp is on.

+3. Close the manual gas shutoff valve at the back of the refrigerator.

+4. Wait for six to seven minutes for unit to go into flame failure after three tries.
+LP is flashing (message alternates between LP and the temperature).
+Indicates gas operation lockout.

+AUTO mode lamp is lit and LP mode lamp is flashing.
+Indicates temporary gas operation lockout.

+5. Remove protection cover from burner and open the manual gas shutoff valve.
 Do not change any button positions on the control panel.
 Apply a non-corrosive commercial bubble solution to the burner jet orifice.

-- 6. No bubbles should appear at the opening of the burner jet orifice.
-The presence of bubbles indicates a defective gas safety shutoff, and service is required. - 7.
-If no bubbles were present at the burner jet orifice, it should be rinsed with fresh water.
+6. No bubbles should appear at the opening of the burner jet orifice.
+The presence of bubbles indicates a defective gas safety shutoff, and service is required.

+7. If no bubbles were present at the burner jet orifice, it should be rinsed with fresh water.
 Be careful not to damage the burner jet orifice.
-Replace cover and press the main power ON/OFF button (1) OFF and back ON.
+Replace cover and press the main power ON/OFF button OFF and back ON.
 Normal operation of the burner should return.
 Allow the burner to operate for a minimum of five minutes.

-7.2 Orifice
+8.2 Orifice

 The Dometic orifice is a brass alloy with a man-made ruby pressed in the center that has been laser-beam drilled in a spiral pattern.
 The orifice is cleaned by using an alcohol based solvent.
 Soak the orifice for approximately 1 hour and allow to air dry.
 Don't insert anything in the center of the orifice because it will harm the man-made ruby.
 Do not use an air nozzle to blow thru the orifice as the ruby could be moved.
 Never over or under size the orifice on a Dometic refrigerator.
 The cooling unit is designed to work with a predetermined amount of heat and modifying the orifice size will decrease cooling.
 If there is a lack of cooling on gas operation, verify the orifice is the proper size per the chart.
 DO NOT use a wire or pin when cleaning the burner jet as damage can occur to the precision opening.
 This can cause damage to the refrigerator or create a fire hazard.

-MODEL JET SIZE
+MODEL JET SIZE RM1350 #76

-RM3762 #58

-RM3962 #58